-In 2022, the Knowledge Hub focuses on an expedition by four scientific teams onboard of the Research Vessel Belgica.
-The expedition aims at assessing the environmental status of the marine environment by integrating physical, chemical and biological information from an area of the North Sea.
+In 2022, the Knowledge Hub focused on an expedition by four scientific teams onboard the Research Vessel Belgica.
+The expedition aims to assess the marine environmental status by integrating physical, chemical and biological information from an area of the North Sea.

-Good Environmental Status is a comprehensive concept and its achievement a challenge that requires the long-term perspective and international coordination, which JPI Oceans Action facilitate with this Joint Action.
-The Knowledge Hub will mainly focus on the questions where science make the assessing process effective and efficient.
+Achieving Good Environmental Status is a long-term and challenging task that requires international coordination, which JPI Oceans Joint Action facilitates.
+The Knowledge Hub will mainly focus on questions where science can make the assessment process efficient.
 Furthermore, after more than ten years of initiatives in support of the MSFD, the Knowledge Hub attempts to provide refreshed, more integrative perspectives.

-A series of scientific expert workshops will be organized for sharing new knowledge and its practical understanding, conceptual approaches, identification of needs and clues, as a structured learning process to support “the official Task Groups”, the Marine Strategy Competence Centre and, in general, the entire community working and addressing the MSFD.
+A series of scientific expert workshops will be organised for sharing new knowledge and its practical understanding, conceptual approaches, and identification of needs and clues as a structured learning process to support “the official Task Groups”, the Marine Strategy Competence Centre and in general, the entire community working and addressing the MSFD.

-In this context, joint observational campaigns and shared infrasructures will be explored too.
+In this context, joint observational campaigns and shared infrastructure will be explored too.

 Augmented observatories should be conceived as integrated observation, monitoring and experimentation infrastructures.
-Key elements will be the requirement of being autonomous and automated, provide multidisciplinary measurements, and obtain high-resolution data collection and a real or near-real time link with the base station on the mainland.
+Key elements will be the requirement of being autonomous and automated, providing multidisciplinary measurements, and obtaining high-resolution data collection and a real or near-real-time link with the base station on the mainland.
 Furthermore, the observatory ideally allows a multi-platform, adaptive sampling strategy.

-These new approaches and a harmonised view on specific and crucial indicators will provide an unprecedented opportunity for understanding the marine ecosystem.
-Setting up test beds that handle different aspects of the tasks and are conceived within the broader strategy of the ultimate augmented observatory is the way forward.
-The ultimate goal is to provide science-based novel approaches allowing a better uderstanding of the marine ecosystem and changes therein.
+These new approaches and a unified perspective on specific and crucial indicators will offer an unparalleled chance to comprehend the marine ecosystem.
+The way forward is to set up test beds that handle different aspects of the tasks and are conceived within the broader strategy of the ultimate augmented observatory.
+The ultimate goal is to better understand changes in the marine ecosystem through science-based novel approaches.

 The Marine Strategy Framework Directive (MSFD) is the current regulatory European Union framework that promotes actions for environmental assessments, defines environmental targets and sets programs of monitoring and measures, with the overall objective to maintain or restore a Good Environmental Status of European Seas and their resources.

 The initial assessment and the Member States’ reports on the environmental status in the first implementation cycle until 2020 have shown the necessity to significantly improve the quality and coherence of the determination of Good Environmental Status by the Member States.
-Furthermore, the Commission recognized that criteria and methodological standards on Good Environmental Status of marine waters and specifications and standardised methods for monitoring and assessment should be based on the best available science.
-The Knowledge Hub though its trans-national coordination of capacities and expertise will contribute to these requirements.
+Furthermore, the Commission recognised that criteria and methodological standards on Good Environmental Status of marine waters and specifications and standardised methods for monitoring and assessment should be based on the best available science.
+Through its transnational coordination of capacities and expertise, the Knowledge Hub will contribute to these requirements.